ibm-cloud-docs/dns-svcs/glb.md

 Follow these steps to create a load balancer:

-To set up a global load balancer, you must first create a health check and origin pool.
+To set up a global load balancer, you must first create an origin pool.
 {:important}

 1. From the {{site.data.keyword.dns_short}} zone page, click **Global load balancers**, then click **Load balancers**.